 3. Use the tip of the glue bottle and trace around the outside of each branch.
 Don't worry if the gel extends onto the marker...it won't smear it.
 It's easiest if you work from the center portions outwards so that you don't disturb lines you've already made.
 If you do smudge something, you can immediately wash the gel out completely before it has a chance to dry.
 Allow your piece to dry overnight.

 4. Mix up your acrylic colors with water so that they are quite thin.
-Use a soft sponge brush to apply the colors, and avoid rubbing the gel as much as possible.
+I used Quinacridone burnt orange, Quinacridone magenta, and Dioxazine purple.
+Use a soft foam brush to apply the colors, and avoid rubbing the gel as much as possible.
 You might even want to wet the fabric before applying the paint, but too much water can dissolve the gel and allow some paint to seep in where you don't want it, so handle it carefully.
 Again allow the piece to dry overnight.

 5. Wet your fabric and begin to rub and scrape gently at the gel to peel and dissolve it.
 A bit of soap helps to soften the gel too for removal.
 Like I said, your paints, and even the marker may fade slightly, but that's ok since you'll be expecting it ;-)